Chamber Music // Kemal Yusuf

-Since the age of seven, Kemal has been constructing sounds on whatever instruments lay to hand.
+Since the age of seven, composer Kemal Yusuf has been constructing sounds on whatever instruments lay to hand.
 Initially self-taught, he progressed to the Royal Academy of Music where he studied with Simon Bainbridge.
 He gravitated towards the natural drama and theatre within music.

 He was then closely mentored by the late Sir Peter Maxwell Davies, who became one of his biggest sonic inspirations.

 Kemal’s unique ear and non-rigid approach to genre has seen him work successfully in musical theatre, jazz, filmscores, large-scale orchestral works, TikTok mashups, Instagram live improvisations, an album of chamber music, and a series of piano improvisations titled 'The Key Crack Chronicles'.

 His varied and unpredictable approach has resulted in an output of over 100 works.
 The most recent is his 17 minute string quartet titled Oyun.
 This was described by Planet Hugill as ‘A major Coup…a composer who possesses a unique ear’.

 Kemal received his first large-scale commission in 2016 from the Norfolk and Norwich Festival: Cain, a 30-minute dramatic cantata.
 This was performed by the Bournemouth Symphony Orchestra, the NNF Chorus and soloists Jeni Bern, Christopher Diffey and Alexander Baker, conducted by David Parry.